 Check out the WordPress.com guide on Page Attributes for more information.

 The best way to organize your categories is to map them out from the start.
 Too many categories can be overwhelming and have a negative impact on site visitor’s user experience.
 Putting pen to paper to list your categories, and subcategories gives you a visual of how your data will be organized.

-When you have lots of categories it can be difficult to manage them within the WordPress windows.
-If you find yourself frustrated and need an interface to accomodate your growing category list, WordPress Real Category Management, which is a Premium Plugin for $18 USD, helps you take your WordPress categories to the next level with ultra fast organization mode.
+If you find yourself frustrated when try to view your categories and need an interface to accomodate your growing category list, WordPress Real Category Management, which is a Premium Plugin for $18 USD, helps you take your WordPress categories to the next level with ultra fast organization mode.
 Manage categories in an explorer-like tree view and create a custom category order.

 How to Organize Tags

 Tags can get out of control — fast.
 And, in my experience, rare are they used properly.